Joint Task Force (video game): Plot

 A Russian arms dealer named Novikov who was involved with the Matar is captured from an oil rig that was about to be destroyed by the Matar using timed explosives.
 Following this, using intel from Novikov, the JTF is reassigned to Afghanistan to capture a Matar accomplice, a clan leader to be interrogated, only to find that the clan leader was killed during a prison riot at Qala-i-Jangi Prison which the JTF was supposed to contain.
 After the riot, O'Connell's men are told to capture the original clan leader's brother, who is later found to have died from lead poisoning.
-After questioning a captured Russian pilot, who said he had flown in some cargo that brought cheers from the Taliban at the airport.
-The JTF investigates a Taliban cave complex, which leads to an old Soviet ICBM missile silo, where the JTF finds an ex-CIA agent, named Courtland, who has a reputation for interrogating and then executing prisoners, for acting as a lone wolf, and is revealed to have been the mysterious man from O'Connell's flashback.
+After questioning a captured Russian pilot, the JTF investigates a rebel's cave complex, which leads to an old Soviet ICBM missile silo, where the JTF finds an ex-CIA agent, named Courtland, who has a reputation for interrogating and then executing prisoners, for acting as a lone wolf, and is revealed to have been the mysterious man from O'Connell's flashback.
 After securing the facility, Courtland escapes with the nuke, leaving the JTF in utter confusion as to what to do next.

 Gameplay

 The gameplay in Joint Task Force is focused around tactical decision making.

 Instead of resource collection, players get money to spend per mission and per objective.
 Troopers and equipment are assigned at the beginning of each mission, and more may be ordered by helicopter and trooper transport.
 Heavily armoured vehicles such as the M1A2 Abrams tank and the M2A3 IFV are airdropped in by a Hercules transport plane onto a captured runway.
 Therefore, if a player wants the upper hand in a mission, he must capture and control the runway for armoured support.

 Troopers also gain experience and can be promoted to officer status.
 Officers have a skill tree that can be improved over time, similar to popular role-playing games.
-These officers will then give you a massive advantage on the battlefield depending on their speciality.
-For instance, a vehicle crewman gets a lot of experience from a mission, and is eligible for promotion, this now makes him an officer and is most combat effective when in a vehicle.
+These officers will then give the player a massive advantage on the battlefield depending on their speciality.
+For instance, a vehicle crewman gets a lot of experience from a mission, and is eligible for promotion.
+This makes him an officer and is most combat effective when in a vehicle.

 The singleplayer campaign can be played cooperatively with another player.

 The game also features a 'Skirmish' mode where the player can choose one of three factions: JTF, Terrorists or Dictators.